Idlescape/IdlescapeGuides/EnchantingGuide.md

 ## itemIcon(itemsIds.lesser_magic_tome)Magic Tomes
 Your effective enchanting level can be increased by crafting a Lesser Magic Tome.
 This tome can be upgrade by augging it to a certain level, transforming into the next tier, capping out at the Ancient Magic Tome.
-The Lesser MAgic Tome can be found in the crafting skill.
+The Lesser Magic Tome can be found in the crafting skill.

 ## itemIcon(itemsIds.scroll_of_the_shrimp_lord)
 	Scrollcrafting